Rosuav/viewers-followers/README.md

    - Some Creative streamers use IRL while being creative.
 Can I get the communities used during the stream??
    - Maybe just ignore any IRL videos when assigning to a category?
 But what if there's nothing else?

+Data collection will be done in Pike, using StilleBot facilities.

 Analysis
 --------